minqiaowang/hybrid-adg/provision-dbcs/provision-dbcs.md

     - **Total node count:** 1
     - **Oracle Database software edition:** choose **Enterprise Extreme Performance**.
-    - **Storage Management Software:**  choose the storage management software according to your instructor.
-You will do the differenct **Lab6** base on your choice.
+    - **Storage Management Software:**  choose the storage management software according to your requirements.
+You will do a different **Lab 7** based on your choice.
 Select **Oracle Grid Infrastructure** to use Oracle Automatic Storage Management (recommended for production workloads).
 Select **Logical Volume Manager** to quickly provision your DB system using Logical Volume Manager storage management software.
+ASM takes about 60 minutes, and LVM takes about 30 minutes.

     ![](./images/image-20200505123551616.png " ")